-- Q. 1 Enumerate the main features of wholesale trade. - Q. 2 What are the services offered by retailer to the consumer? - Q. 3 Jyoti has shifted residence in a new settlement colony.
+- Q. 1 Jyoti has shifted residence in a new settlement colony.
 There are no retail shops nearby.
-What difficulties will Jyoti face in above case? - Q.4 Mention differences between departmental store and multiple shops. - Q. 5 A manufacturing Cc. manufacturing cloth open shops at different locations in India.
+What difficulties will Jyoti face in above case? - Q.2 Mention differences between departmental store and multiple shops. - Q. 3 A manufacturing Cc. manufacturing cloth open shops at different locations in India.
 He sells goods on cash only The shops have identical decorations.
 The prices of goods are fixed.
-In this way they eliminate unnecessary middleman thus benefitting the consumers - (a) Identify the type of shop referred to. - (b) Elaborate 3 characteristics of such shops - Q.6 Vishal buys goods in larger quantities and sells them to small businessmen - (a) Which type of trader in Vishal? - (b) State four characteristics of this type of trade. - Q.7 Name the retail organization where same type of commodoties are sold at uniform prices located all over the country state its any three features. - Q. 8 Rectify the following statements if found wrong:-

-- i) A wholesaler buys goods from the retailer. - ii) A wholesaler has direct link with the consumers. - iii) The amount of capital required is more in case of retail trade as compared to the wholesale trade. - iv) Retailers give credit facilities to wholesales. - Q. 9 There is a very famous shopping complex 'Great India Place' in Noida.
+In this way they eliminate unnecessary middleman thus benefitting the consumers. - (a) Identify the type of shop referred to. - (b) Elaborate 3 characteristics of such shops - Q.4 Vishal buys goods in larger quantities and sells them to small businessmen - (a) Which type of trader in Vishal? - (b) State four characteristics of this type of trade. - Q. 5 Name the retail organization where same type of commodoties are sold at uniform prices located all over the country state its any three features. - Q. 6 Rectify the following statements if found wrong: - i) A wholesaler buys goods from the retailer. - ii) Awholesaler has direct link with the consumers. - iii) The amount of capital required is more in case of retail trade as compared to the wholesale trade. - iv) Retailers give credit facilities to wholesales. - Q. 7 There is a very famous shopping complex 'Great India Place' in Noida.
 Varied types of products and services are available here under one roof.
 Customer not only purchase the products but also get entertainment and food.
-Identify this type of organization of retail trade and write its features. - Q. 10 "Departmental stores make shopping easy."
-Explain. - Q.11 Ram and Shyam are friends.
+Identify this type of organization of retail trade and write its features.

+- Q. 7 "Departmental stores make shopping easy."
+Explain. - Q.8 Ram and Shyam are friends.
 They have to attend the birthday party of a common friend; Ram goes to 'Poshak kids wear' exclusively for kids wear with his parents to get a new dress for party whereas Shyam purchase his dress from 'Smart garments.'
 His mother and brother also bought their dresses from 'Smart Garments'.
 Identify the types of stores Ram & Shyam visited and give its features.